51 Things To Do

 3. ROCKPORT CENTER FOR THE ARTS

 - Rooms filled with monthly changing exhibits.
-Members gallery room displaying the many talents of local artists.
-No admission.
+Members gallery room displaying the many talents of local artists and outdoor sculpture garden.
+No admission fee.
 Call 729-5519 for hours.

 4. ROCKPORT BEACH

-- Visit Texas’ first 1 mile long Blue Wave Beach with picnic cabanas, walking trail, restroom facilities, wildlife sanctuary, boat ramps, fishing piers and a fantastic playground for the children.
+- Visit Texas’ first one-mile-long Blue Wave Beach with picnic cabanas, walking trail, restroom facilities, wildlife sanctuary, boat ramps, fitness trails, fishing piers, Saltwater and Beachfront Pavillions, sand volleyball court and a fantastic playground for the children.
+Call 729-5519

-- Are you looking for adventure…birding, history, trails, kayaking!
-Go to: www.aransaspathways.com.
+- If you are looking for adventure…birding, history, trails and kayaking go to www.aransaspathways.com.

 6. CONNIE HAGAR WILDLIFE REFUGE